Let’s find out the possible Schengen visa rejection reasons and make your application stronger.

 Similarly, be honest, be clear and you will be all fine!

 Again, predicting the reasons for Schengen visa rejection is hard.
 All you can do is be honest and clear with your application.
-Still, if you are unsure about what and what no to do, there are some companies who help with your Schengen visa application.
-So if you’re a little unsure about the visa rules, use such services.
+Still, if you are unsure about what and what not to do, there are various companies that help with your Schengen visa application.
+So if you’re a little unsure about the visa rules, use one such service.

 If you have more questions, write me a comment below!